Parts of the storm-ravaged U.S. East Coast are trying to get back to business Wednesday.

 Airports, rail service, and local public transit in other cities along the Eastern Seaboard are also resuming services.

 But there are other signs that many areas still have a long way to go.

 In New Jersey, floodwaters and floating debris hindered firefighters Wednesday as they tried to battle a series of natural gas fires in the coastal town of Mantoloking, where several homes burned to the ground two days ago.

-Later Wednesday, U.S. President Barack Obama visited the storm-battered state, where many are calling Sandy one of the worst natural disasters ever to hit the region.
+Later Wednesday, U.S. President Barack Obama is set to visit the storm-battered state, where many are calling Sandy one of the worst natural disasters ever to hit the region.

-Obama and New Jersey Governor Chris Christie viewed the damage together and thanked emergency workers for their efforts.
+Obama and New Jersey Governor Chris Christie are expected to view the damage together and thank emergency workers for their efforts.
 On Tuesday, Christie, a Republican normally at odds with the Democratic president, praised the Obama administration for what he said has been an "outstanding" response to the destructive storm.

 The president has declared "major disasters" in New York and New Jersey, freeing federal funds aimed at offsetting billions of dollars in East Coast property damage.